 The course offers a treatment of modern economic theories and methods to study the relationship between natural resources, environmental quality, economic structure, economic change, and environmental policy.
 The student is expected to develop a thorough understanding of relevant economic, environmental and ethical aspects, and of the link between theory, methods and empirical analysis.
 The approach will focus on setting the stage for the application of methods, such as modelling and valuation techniques.
-The following topics will be dealt with: - biological and physical aspects of environmental policy theory (including instrument selection); - theory and methods of monetary valuation of environmental change; - models for the analysis of environmental policy; - international environmental problems.
+The following topics will be dealt with: - biological and physical aspects of environmental processes and problems; - environmental ethics and welfare economics; - the economics of non-renewable and renewable resources; - advanced topics in environmental policy theory (including instrument selection); - theory and methods of monetary valuation of environmental change; - models for the analysis of environmental policy; - international environmental problems.